-6 questions we have about bombings in NY, NJ
+7 questions we have about bombings in New York and New Jersey

 There is no indication so far that Rahami was on law enforcement's radar before the weekend.

-According to an official who reviewed Rahami's travel and immigration record, he had spent several weeks in Pakistan and Afghanistan in 2011, when he married.
-He also spent almost a year in Pakistan -- again visiting Afghanistan -- from April 2013 until March 2014.
+According to an official who reviewed Rahami's travel and immigration record, he had spent several weeks in Pakistan and Afghanistan in 2011 when he married.
+He was also in Pakistan almost a year -- visiting Afghanistan again -- from April 2013 until March 2014.

 Rahami was questioned every time he returned from Afghanistan to the United States -- as is standard procedure -- and received secondary screening on both visits, telling officials he was visiting family and satisfying whatever concerns they had.

 The law enforcement official said Rahami first came to the United States in January 1995, several years after his father arrived seeking asylum.
-The official says Rahami was given a U.S. passport in 2003, while a minor, and again in 2007 after he said he lost his first one.
+The official said Rahami was given a US passport in 2003, while a minor, and again in 2007 after he said he lost his first one.
 However, Rahami only became a naturalized US citizen in 2011.

 What did his family know?